markjosephcampbell/Time_Series_A_Yen_for_the_Future/README.md

 Based on the results of the linear regression analysis and modeling:

-* Does this model perform better or worse on out-of-sample data compared to in-sample data?
-* Analyze the model performance for out-of-sample and in-sample data and write a conclusion
+* After analyzing the data, the out-of-sample data performed better than the in-sample data.
+For the out-of-sample data both the mean squared error and the root mean squared error were less than .05 which means it has has statistical significance.